What to do with kitchen walls? Most often, walls in the kitchen are blanketed with cabinets, top to bottom, making this a moot question.

 Another stone veneer idea for kitchen walls, this one creating a surround that defines a bar and wine cooler area.

 Manufactured stone veneer, sometimes called engineered stone, looks and acts like real stone.
-Contrast this with faux stone panels, also featured in our picture gallery, which are polymer.
+Contrast this with faux stone panels, which are polymer.

 05 of 07